WhatsApp vs WhatsApp Business: What’s the difference?

 But what happens if you have a serious growth spurt?

-WhatsApp Business Solution for Enterprises
+WhatsApp Business Platform for Enterprises

 Generation Alpha may think SMS and Voice are for dinosaurs, but they are crucial channels for ensuring that your messages are delivered (though possibly not in the case of a meteor-related extinction event).